 Entrepreneurship and Technology Innovations in Education

-Course Number 1525
+Course Number 1602

 Senior Lecturer John J-H Kim

-This course explores how entrepreneurs are applying business practices and technology innovations to transform K-12 education to lead to higher performance.
-The course material looks at ways in which entrepreneurs are attempting to transform the future by:
+Entrepreneurship and Technology Innovations in Education (ETIE) is a course that explores how entrepreneurs are applying business practices and technology innovations to transform classrooms and schools/colleges to lead to higher performance.